 To generate sales without cutting margins and avoid partaking in this race to the bottom, retailers should think about how else they can offer value to their customers.
 A sure-fire way that retailers can do this is to provide a service that shoppers cannot get elsewhere and are willing to pay a premium for.

-Below are five ways that most retailers are able to add value to their customers:
+Below are 5 ways that retailers can add value to their customers:

 It may sound simple, however the truth of the matter is that shoppers are much more likely to shop with you again and become loyal customers if you offer a better experience than your competitors.
 Retailers can ensure that they are meeting and exceeding the expectations of customers by providing training in the delivery of customer service to new and existing staff, and regularly providing refresher training.